zagorski32611/solidity-workshop-1/tutorials/2016-04-04-solidity-inline-assembly-I.md

-# Solidity Systems I - The basics
+# Solidity Inline Assembly I - Introduction

 This is the first post in a series on Solidity inline assembly.
 Inline assembly is contained within normal solidity code, but allows low-level access to the EVM.
 The focus here will be on some basic functions, and integration with regular Solidity code.